-The monthly correlation analysis is additionally conducted for the subsets of dry periods (those with negative signs of the SPIm, 320 ETDIm and SMDIm).
+The monthly correlation analysis is additionally conducted for the subsets of dry periods (those with negative signs of SPIm, ETDIm and SMDIm).
 Using the dry subset instead of the entire period primarily decreases all correlations.
-Compared to the correlations of the entire period, the RS ETDIm - SMDIm values decrease a bit while LSM ones increase a bit.
-Also the SPIm-i - ETDIm / SMDIm correlations decline noticeably.
-Despite the loss of correlation and significance with the dry subset, they experience an increase in correlations with the increase of the aggregation periods, equally to the case of the entire period series.
+Compared to the correlations of the entire period, the RS ETDIm- SMDIm values decrease a little while the LSM ones increase a little.
+Also the SPIm-i-ETDIm and the SPIm-i-SMDIm correlations decline noticeably.
+Despite the loss of correTable 1.
+Matrices of significant (in bold) correlation coefficients considering a p values of = 0.05 for pairs of indices at the monthly and weekly scale for the period 2010-2017 of the SPI, ETDI and SMDI series and the corresponding dry-period subsets.
+Higher correlation values show a more intense red color.
+Since the correlations of interest refer to comparing the same type of data source for different indices, dark grey cells identify unsuitable combinations for the analysis such as comparing RS results from one index with LSM results from another index.

+lation and significance with the dry subset, the increase in the period of aggregation causes an increase in correlations, equal to the case of the entire period series.

-Fig. 2 provides an overview of the effect of adopting the weekly scale (right column) instead of the monthly scale (left column).
+Figure 2 provides an overview of the effect of adopting the weekly scale (right column) instead of the monthly scale (left column).
 The weekly scale substantially improves the temporal resolution of the plots.
-Subplots of SPI-i (a to d), ETDI (e) and SMDI (f) show how the weekly scale accurately reproduces the magnitude, tendency, and duration of the monthly-scale anomalies, while the increase in temporal resolution additionally captures quick changes.
-Graphically, we noticed that the aggregation period applied to the SPI counteracts the gain of resolution of the weekly scale, which often prevents users from adopting the weekly scale instead of the monthly scale.
-Conversely, Fig. 2 e2 and f2 illustrate the strong increase in the resolution of the ETDI and SMDI resolution on the weekly scale.
+Subplots of SPI-i (a-d), the ETDI (e) and the SMDI (f) show how the weekly scale accurately reproduces the magnitude, tendency and duration of the monthly-scale anomalies, while the increase in temporal resolution additionally captures quick changes.
+Graphically, we noticed that the aggregation period applied to the SPI counteracts the gain in the resolution of the weekly scale, which often prevents users from adopting the weekly scale instead of the monthly scale.
+Conversely, Fig. 2e2 and f2 illustrate the strong increase in the resolution of the ETDI and SMDI resolution on the weekly scale.

-The right columns of Table 1 indicate the correlations between indices on a weekly scale compared to those on a monthly scale, (the 'w' sub-index of ETDIw / SMDIw / SPIw denotes the weekly scale).
+The right columns of Table 1 indicate the correlations between indices on a weekly scale compared to those on a monthly scale (the "w" sub-index of ETDIw, SMDIw and SPIw denotes the weekly scale).
 There is an overall decrease in correlations at the weekly scale compared to the monthly scale, accentuated by the increasing period of aggregation (from SPIw-3 to SPIw-12).
-Correlations increase a bit compared to the monthly scale at the lowest period of aggregation of SPIw-i, especially for the ETDI (from r=0.39 to 0.57 / r=0.51 to 0.68 in SPIw-1 - SMDIw RS / LSM).
-For both RS and LSM data, the weekly scale lowers the correlation values of the SPIw-i with the SMDIw more than those with the ETDIw.
+Correlations increase compared to the monthly scale at the lowest period of aggregation of SPIw-i, especially for SPIw-1-ETDIw (from r = 0.39 to r = 0.57) compared to SPIw-1-SMDIw (from r = 0.51 to r = 0.68).
+For both RS and LSM data, the weekly scale lowers the correlation values of SPIw-i with SMDIw more than those with ETDIw.
 Within the dry-period subset, all the correlations decrease too.
-The weekly scale lowers correlations due to the increase of variability of the weekly time series compared to the monthly ones but enables capturing the increasing complexity of interactions at shorter time scales.
-Therefore, since quick shifts (Fig. 2 e1 and f1) are of great interest for drought analysis, we consider the weekly scale as the most convenient for the lag analysis of the next section.
-This decision benefits comparing drought indices at their highest temporal definition, which for the ETDI and SMDI indices is natively the weekly scale and for the SPI can be easily adopted.
+The weekly scale lowers correlations due to the increase in variability in the weekly time series compared to the monthly ones but enables capturing the increasing complexity of interactions at shorter timescales.
+Therefore, since quick shifts (Fig. 2e1 and f1) are of great interest for drought analysis, we consider the weekly scale the most convenient for the lag analysis of the next section.
+This decision benefits comparing drought indices at their highest temporal definition, which for the ETDI and SMDI is natively the weekly scale and for the SPI can be easily adopted.

-345 5.2 Temporal lag analysis:
+5.2 Temporal lag analysis